FuelLabs/fuels-ts/docs/QUICKSTART.md

 ##### Generating contract types

-To make easer to interact with contract we use `typechain` to interpret the output ABI JSON from our contract.
+To make it easier to interact with our contract we use `typechain` to interpret the output ABI JSON from our contract.
 This JSON was created on the moment we executed the `forc build` to compile our Sway Contract into binary.
 If you see the folder `my-fuel-dapp/contract/out` you will be able to see the ABI JSON there.
 If you want to learn more, read the [ABI Specs here](https://github.com/FuelLabs/fuel-specs/blob/master/specs/protocol/abi.md).

 Inside `my-fuel-dapp/frontend` run;